 There is no customer support phone number and no live chat for customers of Teachable.
-Support is offered through email and a Facebook group you can request to join.
+Support is offered through email, a knowledge base, and a Facebook group you can request to join.
 The Facebook group is active and you'll see a lot of questions and helpful advice from other Teachable users there.

 Level of Tech Knowledge Required